Principal Investigator

 Lab Alumni

-Medha Shekhar: Ph.D. student (2016-2021).
-Next position: postdoc at University College London.
+Medha Shekhar: Postdoc (2023-2025).
+Next position: Postdoc at Free University of Brussels.

 Johan Nakuci: Postdoc (2020-2023).
 Next position: Postdoctoral Fellow at Army Research Laboratory (ARL).